iamanimesh11/DE_personal/notes/AWS S3/GLUE/ATHENA.md

 format ='PARQUET',partitioned_by=ARRAY['year]) as
 select *,year(order_Date) as year from sales_raw;
 ```
+if not given location to store,it  stor defaut to s3://aws-athena-query-results-<account>/

 athena cost depends on scan data not number of rows,query time and so 🤑